 Climate change consequences are already felt across the globe.
 The Truthout article mentions, which are the following:

-• Animals are not adapting efficiently enough to climate change.
-Birds are laying eggs earlier than usual and doing enough to encourage their chicks to hatch sooner.
-More animal extinctions are predicted to happen.
+- Animals are not adapting efficiently enough to climate change.
+Birds are laying eggs earlier than usual and doing enough to encourage their chicks to hatch sooner, and more animal extinctions are predicted.

-• More wildfires are expected to happen, at least 100 wildfires in Alaska is recorded in summer this year, and the increasing extent of wildfires in California is expected.
+- More wildfires are expected to occur.
+At least 100 wildfires were recorded in Alaska in summer this year, and the extent of wildfires in California is expected to increase.

-• Extreme heatwaves.
-July 2019 accounts for the hottest month ever recorded in Europe and the increase of severe heatwaves in the middle east region.
+- Extreme heatwaves.
+July 2019 was the hottest month ever recorded in Europe, and severe heatwaves increased in the Middle East region.

-• Other effects are deaths and growth stunting in Australia and across the pacific.
-Impact on kids includes higher vulnerability to diseases and lowering of cognitive functioning.
+- Other effects are stunted deaths and growth in Australia and across the Pacific.
+The impact on kids includes higher vulnerability to diseases and lower cognitive functioning.

 Time to prepare and act now